kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 in a pre-distributed mode, however, one extension is mandatory: "cached_information" for server authentication.
 This extension is described later in the document.

+When the ServerHello message is received:

+- the client and server derive handshake traffic secrets `CHTS` and `SHTS` which are used to encrypt subsequent flows in the handshake
+- it is derived the “derived handshake secret”: `dHS` which is kept as the current secret state of the key schedule.

 ### Hello Retry Request

 KEMTLS uses the `ServerHello` message as described for TLS 1.3.
 When used